mil137/miaoli137.github.io/_pages/about.md

 ---
 permalink: /
-title: "Self Introduction"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

----
+I am a PhD student in the **Machine Learning track** of the H. Milton Stewart School of Industrial and Systems Engineering at **Georgia Institute of Technology**, advised by **Pascal Van Hentenryck**.

-I am a Ph.D. candidate in machine learning at the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology, advised by Professor Pascal Van Hentenryck.
+My research focuses on machine learning for Diffussion large language models(DLLM), Agentic AI, numerical optimization(neural proxies solvers) and trustworthy AI(particularly conformal prediction).
+I am also interested in general LLM research.

-I earned my M.Sc. in Computational and Applied Mathematics from the University of Chicago and my B.Sc. in Probobility from the University of California, San Diego.
-I have wide research interest include general machine learning, trustworthy AI (particularly uncertainty quantification), Agentic AI.
+Previously, I received my **M.S. in Computational and Applied Mathematics** from the **University of Chicago** and my **B.S. in Mathematics (Probability & Statistics)** from the **University of California, San Diego**.
+I have worked as a research intern at **Argonne National Laboratory** (secure federated learning and privacy attacks) and as a quantitative intern at **Northeast Securities**.